menu iconknow your dna logosearch icon

 A private test may be enough if you want to confirm paternity for your personal knowledge or peace of mind.
 You can take these tests from the comfort of your home.

-Legal avuncular DNA testing is usually done in a hospital or clinic.
+Avuncular DNA testing for legal purposes is usually done in an accredited laboratory, hospital, or clinic.
 However, some at-home DNA tests can give you court-admissible results.

 Legal avuncular tests meet specific requirements.
 For example, they may: